Motorcycle Accident Claims

 We understand what it means to be a biker, what happens after a serious motorcycle accident, and what you will need to get your life back on track.
 Not all motorcycling injuries are caused by collisions with other vehicles - we have handled claims for both bikers and pillion passengers.

-Our goal is to make sure that you are able to focus on making a recovery, and not on the stress of dealing with any issues that have an accident may throw up.
+Our goal is to make sure that you’re able to focus on making a recovery, and not on the stress of dealing with any issues that an accident may cause.
 Our team act for you on a no win, no fee basis, meaning that in the event your claim is unsuccessful we won’t charge you any legal fees.
-It makes the process risk-free.
 We have established experts who will advise on every element of your case and are familiar with the evidence needed in order to get the best possible result for you.

 We will arrange for you to have rehabilitation and the most appropriate medical treatments needed for your injury so that you can start the recovery process quickly and make significant progress in your recovery from the early stages.
-If necessary, we can work with you and a case manager to get a care plan in place that will best suit your needs.
+If necessary, we can work with you and a case manager to get a care plan to best suit your needs.

-In addition, we can arrange for a like-for-like replacement if your bike is no longer roadworthy, or for a car, if you are unable to ride because of your injuries.
+In addition, we can arrange for a like-for-like replacement if your bike is no longer roadworthy, or for a car if you’re unable to ride because of your injuries.

 Mark Challenger's Story

 There are a number of things you can do to help your motorcycle accident claim.
 However, you should only follow these steps if you are well and able.